ohdsi-studies/OMOPCAN/README.md

 1. Download this entire repository.
 You can do this by selecting Code > Download ZIP or by using GitHub Desktop.

 2. Open the project OMOPCAN_Study.Rproj in RStudio.
-When the project is open, its name will appear in the top-right corner of your RStudio session.
+When the project is open, its name will appear in the top-right corner of your RStudio session:

-  2.1.
-Install the necessary packages for the study by activating and restoring the renv.
+  - Install the necessary packages for the study by activating and restoring the renv.

-  2.2.
-Open and work through the CodeToRun.R, which is the primary file you'll need.
+  - Open and work through the CodeToRun.R, which is the primary file you'll need.
 Execute the lines in the file, adding your database-specific information as instructed in the comments.

-  2.3.
-To run the study, use the command source(here::here("RunStudy.R"))
+  - To run the study, use the command source(here::here("RunStudy.R"))

 3. After running the analysis, you will find a results folder with one subfolder per each cancer group.